ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 #### WALA

 Please note that there is a special dependency on WALA.
 Currently, our refactoring requires **WALA version 1.3.10**.
-Although this version from the official WALA site would theoretically work, the plug-in has been tested with the WALA version whose update site is listed above.
+Although the version from the official WALA site would theoretically work, the plug-in has been tested with the WALA version whose update site is listed above.
 We highly recommend that this version of WALA be used with the plug-in, which may require uninstalling other WALA features from your current Eclipse installation.
 [Issue #192](https://github.com/ponder-lab/Optimize-Java-8-Streams-Refactoring/issues/192) has been opened to track the future integration.

 ## Marking Entry Points